fjames86/nefarious/README.md

 # nefarious
-An NFS client and server in Common Lisp.
+Nefarious is an NFS client and server in Common Lisp.
+It is intended to be as portable as possible.
+It has been primarily developed using SBCL on Windows.
+Both client and server have been run on Windows and Linux and should perform equally.

 ## 1. Introduction